|Bottles - vs- Cans

 glass, beer in bottles stays cold longer even after it’s open.

-debate on environmental impact.
-In fact the best thing you can do for the
+te on environmental impact.
+In fact the best thing you can do for the environment

-environment is to buy bottle beer from local brewery that is known to recycle
+is to buy bottle beer from local brewery that is known to recycle glass for its

-glass for its bottles.
-This saves gas used in transportation, and avoids using
+bottles.
+This saves gas used in transportation, and

 Aluminium itself is not the problem.
 The problem is in the process.
 Aluminium is